Free Calculator

 Calibrated for your stats.

 These are Phase 1 starting weights.
-Conservative by design — the goal is to build the movement pattern under control before adding load.
-The progression system increases weight automatically as your performance improves.
+Conservative by design.
+The goal is to build the movement pattern under control before adding load.
+The progression system increases weight when your performance supports it.

 Most people ask

-It uses the same estimation engine as the MoveIron app, which derives starting weights from your bodyweight, age, experience, and — if you know them — your 5-rep maxes on bench and squat.
+It uses the same estimation engine as the MoveIron app, which derives starting weights from your bodyweight, age, experience level, and optionally your 5-rep maxes on bench and squat.
 Results are conservative by design.
 The goal is a weight you can control with good form, not your maximum.

 That is intentional.
-Starting conservative is not a weakness — it is how you build a base without injury or form breakdown.
-The progression system increases weight automatically as your performance proves you're ready.
+Starting conservative builds a base without injury or form breakdown.
+The progression system increases weight when your performance supports it.
 Starting too heavy is one of the most common mistakes beginners make.

 MoveIron uses a 3-phase cycle for each lift.
 Phases 1 and 2 hold the weight while rep targets adapt to your last performance.
 Phase 3 is the only session where weight increases.
 Compound lifts increase after one strong Phase 3 session.
 Isolation exercises need at least two consecutive strong sessions before the weight moves.